 - Assistance and training to effectively coordinate all health care services received by patients and their families

 The faculty, staff, attending physicians and hospital personnel are dedicated to producing a physician that will be ready to provide comprehensive, continuous, coordinated and community-oriented health care in General Internal Medicine or to continue training in a subspecialty of Internal Medicine.

 Throughout your residency, you will work closely with highly-skilled medical specialists, primarily at Mercy Medical Center.
 The Mercy Internal Medicine Residency Program includes:

 - A concentrated study of all disciplines that contribute to the practice of internal medicine including: behavioral health, cardiology, critical care, endocrinology, geriatrics, GI, hematology/oncology, infectious disease, nephrology, neurology, pulmonology and rheumatology.

-- Extensive procedural training inpatient as well as in the outpatient setting
+- Extensive procedural training in the inpatient as well as in the outpatient setting

 - Direct, hands-on experiences that equip residents to provide high-quality patient care in an evolving health care environment